By Erik Marcus

 Always Change Things Up

-With so many delicious vegetables readily available, avoid eating the same varieties meal after meal. by changing things up, your meals will gain much appeal.
+With so many delicious vegetables available, avoid eating the same varieties meal after meal.
+Prepare a different assortment each time and your meals will become more fulfilling.